Offshore Appraisal Well

 View the Environment Plan Summary on the NOPSEMA website.

-The CarbonNet project reached an important milestone in November 2019 with our drilling rig, the Noble Tom Prosser, arriving in Melbourne's Port Phillip Bay onboard the OHT Osprey (heavy lift vessel).
+The Noble Tom Prosser drilling rig arrived in Melbourne's Port Phillip Bay onboard the OHT Osprey (heavy lift vessel) in November 2019.

-You can view our video which shows the drilling rig being 'floated off' from the Osprey, prior to being towed out of the Bay towards its final destination - CarbonNet's Pelican site in Bass Strait, arriving on 1 December 2019.
+Our video shows the drilling rig being 'floated off' from the Osprey, prior to being towed out of the Bay towards its final destination - CarbonNet's Pelican site in Bass Strait, arriving on 1 December 2019.

 The CarbonNet project has reached an important milestone with our drilling rig, the Noble Tom Prosser, having arrived in Melbourne's Port Phillip Bay on 27 November onboard the OHT Osprey (heavy lift vessel).